scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 testTotalUptime()
 ```

-## Conclusions
+## Summary

-This case study provides a nice
-introduction to how Cats can help us
+This case study provides an example of how Cats can help us
 abstract over different computational scenarios.
 We used the `Applicative` type class
 to abstract over asynchronous and synchronous code.